Photo of Ivy, author of The African Gourmet

-Disappearing Rivers of Africa
+The Disappearing Rivers of Namibia: Africa’s Ephemeral Waterways

 Studying seven disappearing rivers of Africa and why do rivers disappear.
 Ekuma River Fish River Hoanib River Khan River Kuiseb River Oshigambo River Ugab River